Total Pageviews

 What Geese Can Teach Us About Teamwork

-In October and November the sky is alive with ribbons of geese gracefully swooping and looping sometimes bearing left and sometimes right.
+In October and November in the Pacific Northwest the sky is alive with ribbons of geese gracefully swooping and looping sometimes bearing left and sometimes right.
 These maneuvers seem to give the stray birds time to catch up to the throng.

 When you watch the flock closely you realize that the geese are all leaders and followers each taking a turn.
 Alternately leading and following creates a perfect rhythm which enables them to get to their faraway winter destination.